 |

-It is the tradition at Casa Guatemala, that Santa first visits the children living at the orphanage.
+It is the tradition at Casa Guatemala that Santa first visits the children living at the orphanage.
 He did this in one of the dormitories.
-The gifts were handed out by Santa to each child as their name was called.
+Santa handed out the gifts to each child as their name was called.

 |